SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/BYOD.md

 There are many targets which have to be used in order to fullfill the task.
 The most important targets are highlighted in the following image

 ![SetupBYOD](https://user-images.githubusercontent.com/131485125/235075878-e2d5c995-f002-4cae-9e4e-9c7058512399.png)

+We used the same gripper like in the main-task.

 <h2>Software solution</h2>